hashgraph/hedera-improvement-proposal/HIP/hip-904-frictionless-airdrop.md

 A sender may cancel pending transfers for a low nominal fee using the new `TokenCancelAirdrop` transaction.
 A receiver can also choose to just ignore pending transfers.
-It is expected that wallets may build special user workflows into their apps to allow customers to ignore pending transfers without having to actually issue a transaction to the network to cancel them.
-Since pending transfers are paid for by the sender, the receiver may choose not to simply filter them out in their wallet software.
+It is expected that wallets may build special user workflows into their apps to allow customers to ignore pending transfers.
+Since pending transfers are paid for by the sender, the receiver may choose to simply filter them out in their wallet software.

 ![Token Cancel Airdrop Transaction](../assets/hip-904/frictionless-airdrop-tokenCancel.png)